krasserm/krasserm.github.io/resume.md

   at the moment.
 - [Eventsourced](https://github.com/eligosource/eventsourced).
 A library for building reliable, scalable and distributed event-sourced applications in Scala.
 Founder and lead developer during my work at Eligotech.
-Evolved into Akka Persistence and is not maintained any more.
+Evolved into Akka Persistence and is not maintained anymore.

 ### System integration